amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Forget PLG, forget sales-led growth.
 The real game is **Product-Led Acquisitions (PLAs)**—and it's not just for PE firms anymore.

-Here's what's happening: While Blackstone and KKR have devolved into tweaking supply chains and offshore staffing for marginal EBITDA improvements, AI-native startups discovered something better.
-You can buy a dusty old business for 3-5x EBITDA, plug in AI orchestration, replace most of the staff with AI (we're seeing it settle around 85% automation with 15% human oversight), and flip it for 25x.
-Not in five years.
-In eighteen months.
+Here's what's happening: While Blackstone and KKR have devolved into tweaking supply chains and offshore staffing for marginal EBITDA improvements, AI-native startups discovered something profound.
+You can buy a traditional business for 3-5x EBITDA, plug in AI orchestration, and suddenly reveal that 85% of the work was bureaucratic make-work—what David Graeber called "bullshit jobs."
+The AI doesn't replace people; it exposes that most of the work never needed to exist.
+The remaining 15% finally get to do meaningful work instead of drowning in administrative theater.
+Flip it for 25x?
+Sure.
+But more importantly, you've liberated humans from soul-crushing tedium.

 The old PE playbook was about transformation through operational excellence.
 The new playbook is transformation through architectural inversion—let AI run the business while humans become the trust layer.
 Every company becomes an API.
 Every process becomes a callable function.
 The org chart dissolves into service architecture.

-**Why now?** Because technology finally stopped being a cost center and became the entire business.
-That insurance broker processing claims?
-Replace their 120 employees with 8 humans and an AI orchestrator.
-That accounting firm?
-It's now Pilot—not selling software but *being* your accounting department at 1/100th the cost.
+**Why now?** Because technology finally revealed the absurdity of modern work.
+That insurance broker with 120 employees?
+Turns out 112 of them were doing work that only existed because humans needed jobs—endless emails, redundant approvals, meetings about meetings.
+The 8 who remain?
+They're finally doing what matters: relationships, judgment calls, creative problem-solving.
+The accounting firm transformation?
+It's not about replacing humans—it's about eliminating work that was inhuman to begin with.

 **The trust layer pattern** we keep seeing: transformations in 2024 naturally settle around 85% AI automation with 15% human oversight—not because anyone planned it, but because that's where our current infrastructure, customer trust, and economics intersect.
 Push past 90% with today's tools and trust evaporates.
 Stay below 80% and you're leaving money on the table.
 Call it the trust layer—that essential 15% human element that makes the automation socially acceptable while we build better systems.

 **The arbitrage is massive** because of the accounting firm paradox: Partners billing $500/hour for $50/hour junior work will never buy your $0.50 AI solution.
 They ARE the inefficiency.
-So you don't sell to them—you buy them, gut them, and capture the entire value chain.
+So you don't sell to them—you acquire them and reveal what everyone suspected: most of that "work" was theater.
+The juniors grinding through spreadsheets at 2 AM?
+They're freed to pursue actual careers.
+The partners?
+They either adapt to doing real work or retire early.
+Either way, humanity wins.

 This isn't just for growth-stage companies with $500M war chests.
 Early-stage startups can play too.
 Buy that 50-year-old insurance broker with 5,000 customers (that's $0 CAC), their regulatory licenses (10 years to get from scratch), and their context (every edge case ever).
 You just bought a warm start that no amount of venture funding could create.